 The most common type of agreement between a local law enforcement agency and DHS related to enforcement of immigration laws is commonly known as a 287(g) agreement.
 There are three types of 287(g) agreements, summarized as follows:

 Another type of written agreement utilized during the first Trump Presidential Administration was Basic Ordering Agreements (BOA).
 In 2017, the National Sheriff’s Association announced several Basic Ordering Agreements (BOA) with counties in Florida.
 The BOA states that these counties are paid $50 each time they accept an ICE detainer request to hold a suspected alien for up to 48 hours after they would otherwise be released from the local criminal charges that initially landed that person in the county jail.
-The intended purpose of the BOA is to render the actions of the local agency “under the color of federal authority” rather than “under color of state law,” so that the local agency may have an additional defense to potential civil liability in the event of a civil lawsuit by an arrestee claiming to have been improperly held on an ICE detainer.
-The constitutionality of the BOA was challenged by an immigration advocacy group in court, and while the Florida District Court did not rule on that question, it did conclude in an order issued May 30 that the local law enforcement agency violated the Fourth Amendment rights of the mistakenly detained plaintiff, finding that the local agency could not “blindly obey” the federal detainer packet and should have independently investigated several indicators that the ICE detainer was incorrect and the plaintiff was actually a U.S. citizen.
+The constitutionality of the BOA was challenged by an immigration advocacy group in court, and while the Florida District Court did not rule on that question, it did conclude in an order issued May 30, 2025, that the local law enforcement agency violated the Fourth Amendment rights of the mistakenly detained plaintiff, finding that the local agency could not “blindly obey” the federal detainer packet and should have independently investigated several indicators that the ICE detainer was incorrect and the plaintiff was actually a U.S. citizen.

 DHS has rescinded internal Guidance documents dating back to 2011 that instructed its ICE agents not to carry out immigration enforcement in certain “sensitive” or “protected” places like schools and churches, and has indicated that it will “not be issuing bright line rules regarding where immigration laws are permitted to be exercised,” and instead expects federal law enforcement personnel to exercise “appropriate enforcement discretion.”

 What does this mean for Nebraska Counties?
-It is important to remember that local law enforcement generally does not have legal authority to enforce federal civil or criminal immigration laws in the absence of a written agreement with federal authorities, though some are now arguing there are exceptions.
+It is important to remember that local law enforcement generally does not have legal authority to enforce federal civil or criminal immigration laws in the absence of a written agreement with federal authorities, with some potential exceptions, depending on how laws are interpreted.
 Agreements between the federal government and a local law enforcement agency related to enforcement of federal immigration laws are typically specific in terms of the powers being delegated, the training to be provided by the federal government to the local personnel, and the funding to be provided to the local agency.
 Counties might be approached about entering into agreements that would impact their patrol operations, their jail operations, or both.

 The current federal initiatives likely mean a bigger push for county sheriff’s offices to enter into 287(g) agreements or other forms of written agreements to assist in federal immigration enforcement efforts.
 If a county sheriff’s office is approached by federal authorities to enter into a written agreement, the liability risks posed should be considered and the county should enlist legal assistance to help negotiate terms that minimize risks of participation.
 Court cases involving these kinds of agreements should also be monitored.